nikitavoloboev/data/productivity/flow/Rules.md

 # Rules
 Some simple rules to follow for myself doing things.

+## Git
+- do atomic commits and write proper appropriate commit messages

 ## Markdown
 - don't leave whitespace between headings and text
 - headings should start with capital letter